limansky/limansky_me/drafts/2016-11-20-getting-started-with-shapeless.md

 a: shapeless.::[Int,shapeless.::[String,shapeless.::[Boolean,shapeless.HNil]]] = 5 :: foo :: false :: HNil
 ```

-It's obvious what any class can be represented as `HList`, and if the instance
+It's obvious what any data class can be represented as `HList`, and if the instance
-of `HList` has required *shape*, it can be converted back to class.
+of `HList` has required *shape*, it can be converted back to the class.
 Shapeless provides a converter back and forth called `Generic[T]`:

 ```Scala